About me

 I’m a computational and mathematical modeler, and I also use natural language processing and other computational methods to identify understandings and narratives in text data.
 Prior to graduate school, I received my bachelor’s degree in Economics from Harvard and spent several years working in consulting, technology, and people analytics research.

-Why Causal Understandings and Narratives in Organizations?
+Why Causal Understandings, Theories and Narratives in Organizations?

 My Research in Quotes